-Other than the clearance size, the operating speed of the multi-body mechanical system has been observed to affect significantly the dynamic response of a system with revolute clearance joint.
+From the numerical simulations presented in this work, it can be concluded that the dynamic response of a multibody mechanical system with revolute clearance joint depends on the location of the joint and the operating speed of the system.
+It is clear that the operating speed of the multi-body mechanical system affects significantly the dynamic response of a system with revolute clearance joint.
 The higher the operating speed, the higher the impact forces at the clearance joint.
 However, increasing the driving speed of a multi-body mechanical, the behavior of the mechanism may change from either periodic to chaotic, or chaotic to periodic depending on which joint has clearance.
 Therefore in order to design effective controllers for eliminating fully the chaotic behaviors brought about by the non-linearities of joints with clearances, the dynamic effect of each joint on the system should be understood.
-This is because the effects of the clearance sizes and driving speeds in one clearance joint cannot be used as a general case in a mechanical system.
+This is because the effects of the driving speeds in one clearance joint cannot be used as a general case in a mechanical system.